 Introducing Your New Career Coach: Leslie Toth

 First, people know their industries and professions so well that they assume all who will review their resumes will understand the jargon and infer knowledge and skills not specifically listed or described.
 This is most prevalent with people in highly technical fields.
 These days, it’s true that resumes go through human resource professionals or executive recruiters who use search tools like Applicant Tracking Systems (ATS).
-So, it’s possible to get your resume pulled by a recruiter with keywords.
-However, the next step of the recruiter actually reviewing your resume can get you eliminated, as well.
+So it is possible to get your resume pulled by a recruiter with keywords.
+However, the next step of the recruiter actually reviewing your resume can get you eliminated as well.

 Failing to show that you can communicate with others in the organization on your resume will result in being passed over for not only the interview, but also for your resume making it into the hands of the hiring manager who may very well be impressed with your technical skills.
 Many people I speak with about job searches complain about not getting interviews, despite having adequate experience listed on their resumes for the position.
 The issue is that the person hasn’t presented themselves in the best light, due to concentrating on the keywords at the expense of showing strong communication skills through their writing.

-On the other hand, people can go too far the other way by not including enough keywords and appropriate supporting information, resulting in missing important and desirable industry skills.
-The surest way to remove your resume from consideration is to miss common search terms used to pull your resume in an automated search.
+On the other hand, people can go too far in the other direction by not including enough keywords and appropriate supporting information, resulting in missing important and desirable industry skills.
+The surest way to remove your resume from consideration is to miss common search terms used to pull it in an automated search.
 You want to make sure you’re found, but you also want to make sure you communicate your value to all potential reviewers of your resume, human or otherwise.

 Finally, the cliché of two heads being better than one is probably the most important component of a good resume.
 You need to ensure your personal brand comes through, but this isn’t always an easy task.
 A person in a job search often finds it difficult to both evaluate and communicate his or her value.
 It’s important to understand where you fit in and how you can maximize your credentials to move into a position you want.
 This task is easier when you can discuss it with a knowledgeable person.
 A professional resume writer will ask the questions needed to pull out those attributes that make your brand unique and valuable.